-For the past three years, the executive director of Bridges Oregon independently from this organization has taught “Effective Communication between the Law Enforcement and the Deaf and Hard of Hearing” class every month to new incoming students at the Department of Public Safety Standards and Training (DPSST).
-As of 2020, it is estimated over 2,000 law enforcement officers have gone through this training, and more continue to receive this training.
+For the past four years, the executive director of Bridges Oregon independently from this organization has taught an “Effective Interaction with the Deaf and Hard of Hearing Community” class every month to new incoming students at the Department of Public Safety Standards and Training (DPSST).
+As of 2022, it is estimated over 3,000 law enforcement officers have gone through this training, and more continue to receive this training.
 The executive director continues to develop and maintain working relationships with multiple law enforcement agencies throughout the state.

 To request your own personal copy of the Deaf/Hard of Hearing Communication Card with Police (visor card, wallet card), please consider making a contribution to help us ship you your own copy.
 Contact us to make your request.

-Law enforcement agencies and any other entities interested in having them in stock for local distribution, please send an inquiry to Theresa Janda with DPSST at email@example.com.
+Law enforcement agencies and any other entities interested in having them in stock for local distribution, please send an inquiry to Kaylan Kamstra with DPSST at email@example.com.

 The Deaf, DeafBlind, and hard of hearing community struggles with significant health disparities and is often excluded from health surveillance, outreach programs, and mass media healthcare messages.
 This community, through cultural and language barriers, are at high risk for poor health knowledge and inequitable access to medical and behavioral care in the healthcare system.